 A path that runs for 177 miles along the Welsh border.
 For much of the route it follows the ancient dyke built in the 700s by the Mercian King Offa to keep the Welsh in their place (although some experts have recently suggested it could have been built by someone else a century earlier).
 It was opened as a long-distance path in 1971.

-It starts at Prestatyn in North Wales and runs virtually due south ending on the Bristol Channel near Chepstow.
+It starts at Prestatyn on the coast of North Wales and runs virtually due south, following the England/Wales border, ending on the Bristol Channel near Chepstow.

 What’s the attraction?